Aggressive Pit Bull or Loving Family Dog?

 Training is necessary for these breeds, and ongoing practice is a must.
-They are a sensitive group of dogs that like to please and unlike some of the other bully breeds, respond very positively to praise instead of food.
-Don’t rule out food treats entirely.
+They are a sensitive group of dogs that like to please and unlike some of the other bully breeds, respond very positively to praise instead of food - but don’t rule out food treats entirely!

-These dogs like to be in charge so it is important to assure them that you are the boss.
-Any games that might be construed as vying for dominance should be avoided such as tug of war.
+These dogs like to be in charge, so it is important to let them know that you are the boss.
+Any games that might be construed as vying for dominance should be avoided, such as tug of war.

-These powerful jawed dogs will try to fight to get their way and may send the wrong message to them, according to some dog trainers.
+These powerfully-jawed dogs may try to fight to get their own way, and we may send the wrong message to them by competing, according to some dog trainers.

 Running, chasing, jumping, digging and escaping a fenced enclosure are problems that many American Staffordshire Terrier owners report.

 A dog that escapes can present a huge problem.
 With these breeds, it can be very dangerous.
 Not only are you worried about your dog’s safety around cars, but how they will respond to people who are fearful or dislike pit bull breeds.